feathersjs/feathers/website/content/api/application.md

 ## .defaultService

 `app.defaultService` can be a function that returns an instance of a new standard service for `app.service(path)` if there isn't one registered yet.
-By default it throws a `NotFound` error when you are trying to access a service that doesn't exist.
+By default it throws an error when you are trying to access a service that doesn't exist.

 ```ts
 import { MemoryService } from '@feathersjs/memory'